burbon/payments-simple/README.md

 ### Test
 * Unit tests are not forced to be atomic.
 One has to take care of it on its own running `clearStorage()`
 * Request to PaymentsSource is not mocked.

+### Issues
+No support for storage schema migration